grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

 ### Data retention

 Data is written to disk in blocks utilizing [snappy][] compression.
 These blocks are read on startup and resent if they are still within the TTL.
-Any data that has not been written to disk, or that is in the network queues is lost if Alloy is restarted.
+Any data that has not been written to disk, or that is in the network queues is lost if {{< param "PRODUCT_NAME" >}} is restarted.

 ### Retries